House sitting holidays as a slow travel experience

 When I embarked on this journey, I thought it was about the travel, but it is so much more.
 I've established deep friendships, lived as a local, and discovered places I would have never known or chosen to visit otherwise.
 I have even found the village in the south of France where I'm looking to buy a house and "retire" - although honestly that word isn't really in my vocabulary!

-Because we didn’t need to glove-tail our house sits, we could be patient and wait for the right assignments.
-In the end we completed 16 sits, caring for numerous dogs and cats, chicken, and fish in the 10 months we were in Spain.
-They were mainly short sits, ranging from 4 days to 5 weeks, with most averaging 10-15 days.
-The most time we had without a sit was a month – planned to allow us to cruise the Baltic and see the north of Spain.
+Because we didn't need to glove-tail our house sits, we could be patient and wait for the right assignments.
+In the end, over 10 months we completed 16 house sits in Spain, and cared for numerous dogs, cats, chickens and fish.
+They were mainly short term house sits, ranging from 4 days to 5 weeks, but with most averaging 10-15 days.
+The most time we had without a sit was a month.
+This was a planned break to allow us to cruise the Baltic Sea and see the north of Spain.

 As the year went on, we were invited back for two return sits and built up wonderful relationships with the homeowners.
 As a result of house sitting and recommendations from homeowners, we stayed in places well off the tourist tracks and discovered far more than just the known must-sees.
 We traveled far and wide and saw almost all of Spain, had a taste of Portugal, and Morocco, and so much more between our scheduled house sits.